 Esports and the Future of League

-Today, there are dozens of professional League of Legends teams around the world, competing in various tournaments and leagues for prize money totaling in the millions of dollars.
-The game has also been featured prominently at events like the Intel Extreme Masters and Riot Games’ own World Championship.
+Today, dozens of professional League of Legends teams worldwide compete in various tournaments and leagues for prize money, totaling millions of dollars.
+The game has also been featured prominently at events like the Intel Extreme Masters and Riot Games’ World Championship.

-Looking to the future, it seems clear that esports will only continue to grow in popularity.
-With more and more people tuning in to watch professional gaming matches, there is a huge potential audience for advertisers and sponsors.
-Additionally, as the prize pools for tournaments continue to increase, we can expect to see even more professional teams and players emerge.
+Looking to the future, it seems clear that esports will only grow in popularity.
+With more and more people tuning in to watch professional gaming matches, there is a vast potential audience for advertisers and sponsors.
+Additionally, as tournament prize pools continue to increase, we can expect to see even more professional teams and players emerge.

 So what does this all mean for League of Legends?
-It’s hard to say exactly, but one thing is certain: the game is here to stay, and it looks like esports is here to stay too.
+It’s hard to say precisely, but one thing is sure: the game is here to stay, and it looks like esports is here to stay too.